Rohith1458/LessonPlanner-AI/README.md

 # LessonPlanner-AI
-To run the code
+To run the code use this command : streamlit run app.py
-'''streamlit run app.py'''